7 Essential Tips For Maintaining the Bilge Pump on Your Boat

 You can do this both on and off the water.
 If the bilge is dry, pour a few gallons inside and run the pump.

 When the pump is working, the water should drain quickly.
 If it’s not working, the water will collect in the bilge and won’t move.
 If the pump isn’t working, you’ll need to get it fixed before you can take your boat out safely.
-If the pump is working, monitor the flow rate as closely as you can.
+If the pump is working, monitor the flow rate as closely as possible.

 You’ll know what looks normal and what’s a surefire sign that the bilge pump needs regular maintenance.
 If it’s slowing down or not running the way you know it should, you’ll need to get it repaired as soon as possible.
 The sooner you do, the cheaper the repairs will be.